Automattic/jetpack/projects/github-actions/repo-gardening/README.md

 - Flag OSS (`flagOss`): flags entries by external contributors, adds an "OSS Citizen" label to the PR, and sends a Slack message.
 - Triage New Issues (`triageNewIssues`): Adds labels to new issues based on issue content.
 - Gather support references (`gatherSupportReferences`): Adds a new comment with a list of all support references on the issue.
+- Reply to customers Reminder ( `replyToCustomersReminder` ): sends a Slack message about closed issues to remind Automatticians to update customers.

 Some of the tasks are may not satisfy your needs.
 If that's the case, you can use the `tasks` option to limit the action to the list of tasks you need in your repo.
 See the example below to find out more.